Love taking pictures? You won’t want to miss out on these Instagrammable places in Bangkok that will help you go viral online!

 Situated in lebua at State Tower, this pan-Asian restaurant has panoramic views of Bangkok’s skyline.

-I’d originally wanted to dine here, but it’s a little on the pricier side and I believe you need to make reservations well in advance.
+I’d originally wanted to dine here, but according to online reviews, their food is apparently expensive and not the best.
+I believe you also need to make reservations well in advance.

-At Sala Rattanakosin Eatery and Bar, diners can marvel at the beauty of Chao Phraya River.
+At Sala Rattanakosin Eatery and Bar, you can marvel at the beauty of Chao Phraya River.
 Talk about a feast for all senses!
 And psttt!
 They also have a rooftop bar!

 CHAR Bangkok specializes in grilled meats.
-From flank steak to pork belly and seared scallops to lobster tail, they have what it takes to impress your SO on a romantic date night.
+From flank steak and pork belly to seared scallops and lobster tail, they have what it takes to impress your SO on a romantic date night.

-It seems like glasshouse dining is a huge trend in Bangkok and I’m totally here for it!
+Glasshouse dining is a trend in Bangkok and I’m totally here for it!

 Bitterman was inspired by the belief that food tastes better when shared with friends and family.
 They cook up amazing home-style dishes and is ideal for a night out with friends.